 Baby if I act like that / flipping my blond hair back / Push up my bra like that / I don't wanna be a stupid girl

-Patty Loveless (a 30B) often wears low cut tops and dresses in her music videos and on her album covers.
+- Patty Loveless (a 30B) often shows her cleavage in her music videos and on her album covers.
 She also wears a see through blouse in the video for "That's the Kind of Mood I'm In".

 Stand Up Comedy

 - Maria Bamford occasionally draws attention to her (lack of) assets in the chesty department.
 For example, she notes with more than a little sarcasm that men can't get enough of "these 32 AA's", describes them as "perfect, rare, delicate miniatures".
 More generally, as part of a larger bit on body issues she noted that she somehow managed to master being thin, but then they start laying the expectations.

 "Skinny is in, I've got that covered.
 But now you have to have muscle tone too!
 I'm already hungry and tired; now I gotta go work out?!"